cawasser/rccst/docs/transit.md

 Let's call the new endpoint `/lookup`.
 We'll add an "FX" handler to bh.rccst.events, and we'll also need to add a dependency on [day8.re-frame/http-fx](https://github.com/Day8/re-frame-http-fx).

+## Solution

+Again, this is pretty easy once we understand how all the libraries work together:

+1. The Client needs to make the request with the `:response-format` set to [`(ajax/transit-response-format)`]().
+This ensures that it will be able to parse al the Clojure data we get back from the server.
+2. The Server needs to separate the "websocket" routes from the "general" routes because they need different processing.
+See [here]().
+3. We also need a handler for the "/lookup" call, so we've added bh.rccst.data-source.lookup.
+It has one function `lookup-function` which returns the complex Clojure data structure wrapped in the "application/transit+json" content-type.
+This converts the Clojure data into JSON using the transit marshalling approach.
+4. We need to add a few dependencies to shadow-cljs.edn and deps.edn to support these calls and middlewares.

+> Note: we should look into wrapping all the "endpoint" calls inside the "application/transit+json" content-type at once
+> so we can't forget to do it on each one